Luscious & glossy vegan chocolate ganache can be yours in 5 minutes and 4 ingredients with this foolproof formula.

 This versatile ganache can be used on lots of different recipes.
 Here are a few favorites:

-- Swirl it over cakes such as coconut flour chocolate cake (shown here), gluten-free banana cake, or gluten-free chocolate bundt cake.
+- Swirl it over cakes such as coconut flour chocolate cake (shown here), gluten-free banana cake, GF DF chocolate zucchini cake, or flourless chocolate hazelnut cake.

 - Spread it between warm almond flour crepes with berries or sliced bananas.